agadient/authentication_service/backend/README.md

 ### Expected Request:

-{username, password} inside of req.query.
+{username, password} inside of req.body.
+Must be urlencoded.
+No json!

 ### Response: